5 Tips for Improving Your Law Firm’s Website Design

-A law firm or lawyer’s website can be the difference between landing a new client and being passed over, and it is a must-have element of any effective marketing campaign.
+A law firm or lawyer’s website can be the difference between landing a new client and being passed over, and it is a must-have element of any effective legal marketing campaign.
 Completing a conversion can be helped along by a few factors, and these web design tips will help potential clients find your site, get the information they need, and decide if your firm is the best solution for them.

 Focus on UX